BlasBenito/myWebsite/content/post/01_home_cluster/index.md

 enp2s0  ethernet  unavailable  --
 lo      loopback  unmanaged    --
 ```
 There I can see that my ethernet interface is named `enp2s0`.

-Second, I have to configure the connection.
+Second, I have to configure the shared connection.

 ```bash
 nmcli connection add type ethernet ifname enp2s0 ipv4.method shared con-name cluster
 ```

-Were `ifname enp2s0` is the name of the interface I want to use fo rthe new connection, `ipv4.method shared` is the type of connection, and `con-name cluster` is the name I want the connection to have.
+Were `ifname enp2s0` is the name of the interface I want to use for the new connection, `ipv4.method shared` is the type of connection, and `con-name cluster` is the name I want the connection to have.
 This operation adds firewall rules to manage traffic within the `cluster` network, starts a DHCP server in the computer that serves IPs to the NUCS, and a DNS server that allows the NUCs to translate internet addresses.

 After turning on the switch, I can check the connection status again with